iamshishirgaire/IOE-Syllabus-Data/faculties/electrical/6sem/hydro_power.md

-## Hydropower

-**Course Objective:**

-1. To familiarize the basic concepts of Fluid flow and hydraulics and their application in the context of hydropower development.
-2. To make students acquainted with components of hydropower systems and their design principles.

-### **Course Content**

 1. **Introduction to Basic Fluid Mechanics and Hydraulics (14 hours)**
     * Classification of Fluid Flows: Compressible versus incompressible flow, Laminar versus Turbulent flow, steady versus unsteady flow, One-, Two-, and Three-Dimensional flows.
     * Properties of fluid: Concept of Continuum, density and specific gravity, vapor pressure and cavitation, energy and specific heats, compressibility, viscosity, surface tension and capillary effect.